All the Sun Princess Dining Options – So Many Choices, So Little Time

 Special Experiential Dining on the Sun Princess

-Besides all these many food venues, Princess also offered some great special dining experiences that were a foodie’s delight or were just a great way to celebrate that once in a lifetime moment.
-Many of these specialty dining experiences were unique to the Sun Princess.
+Besides all these many food venues, Princess also offered some great special dining experiences that were a foodie’s delight or were just a great way to celebrate that once-in-a-lifetime moment.
 Even the Chef’s Table (which I’ve tried on other Princess ships) was an exceptionally unique taste experience.

 Royal Afternoon Tea – Deck 7

-Unlike the afternoon tea offered on other Princess ships which was included in the standard fare, The Royal Afternoon Tea was a special dining event on the Sun Princess that came with a price (and was not included in either the Plus or Premier package).
+Unlike the afternoon tea offered on other Princess ships, which was included in the standard fare, the Royal Afternoon Tea was a special dining event on the Sun Princess that came with a price (and was not included in either the Plus or Premier package).

-My experience started with a selection of flavors from the London based fine tea producer Ahmed Tea.
+My experience started with a selection of flavors from the London-based fine tea producer, Ahmed Tea.
 Even though there were a number of tempting flavors to choose from, I went with my perennial favorite, Earl Grey.

 My Royal Afternoon Tea seating in the Good Spirits Bar on the Sun Princess